berkeleycompute/actions/README.md

 4. **Update Dependencies**: After rotation, update all services, applications, and configurations that use the old access key with the new credentials.

+5. **Access Key Use Case**: New access keys are created with the "CLI" use case, which is appropriate for command-line interface usage and helps AWS understand the key's purpose.

-5. **IAM Permissions**: The AWS credentials used must have the following IAM permissions:
+6. **IAM Permissions**: The AWS credentials used must have the following IAM permissions:
    - `iam:ListAccessKeys` - to list existing keys
-   - `iam:CreateAccessKey` - to create new keys
+   - `iam:CreateAccessKey` - to create new keys (with CLI use case)
    - `iam:DeleteAccessKey` - to delete old keys

-6. **Error Handling**: If key creation succeeds but deletion fails, the action will exit with an error.
-The new key will still be available in the outputs, but you'll need to manually delete the old key.
+   - `sts:GetCallerIdentity` - to verify new keys work (used during rotation)

+7. **Error Handling**: The action follows a safe rotation process:
+   - Creates new key first
+   - Verifies new key works with AWS STS
+   - Only deletes old key if verification succeeds
+   - If verification fails, old key remains active and new key is preserved

 ---